munificent/craftinginterpreters/book/classes.md

 ^code lox-class-find-method

 You can probably guess this method is going to get more interesting later.
-We pass in the instance, but we aren't using it yet.
 For now, a simple map lookup on the class's method table is enough to get us started.
 Give it a try:

 <span name="crunch"></span>